binary-butterfly/formifly/README.md

 - `onSubmit` your custom submit handler
   This has to return a promise that resolves when the form was submitted correctly.
   Field validation is handled automatically before running your function.
-  If you have additional server validation that does not exactly match the client validators, you can reject the promise in case of an error with an object that contains the validation errors for failed fields.
-  If the promise is rejected with anything that is ___not___ formed in this way, the reason will be saved to `submitFailureReason` in the Formifly Context.
+  If your promise is rejected, the reason will be saved to `submitFailureReason` in the Formifly Context.
 - `shape` your validators
   This has to be an `ObjectValidator` containing all fields in your form.
 - `defaultValues` default values for your form fields (optional)